A/N: Warning for more violence in this chapter.

 “You don’t judge a dragon by the shine of its scales,” Roman said.
 “Sit.
 I’ll go talk to the nurse for you.”

 Gareth did as he was told, sliding into the closest seat and cringing at the sharp pain that trilled up his side.
-While the harshness of the lights made his head pound, they did make it easier to see.
+While the lights made his head pound, they did make it easier to see.
 Gareth’s attention wandered across the room, to where the nurses sat behind a great stone desk.
 Roman spoke with them, leaning against the desk like it belonged to him.
 Gareth couldn’t make out what was being said, could only hear the songlike cadence of Roman’s accent.

 Mr. Hallisey was one of those individuals whose age was hard to place.
 He was easily younger than Gareth’s forty-two, everything about him exuding an almost childlike exuberance.
 If Gareth were pressed, he’d guess under thirty, over twenty, but couldn’t say where the man fell within that range.

 Roman wore tight-fitting trousers tucked into tall boots and an open waistcoat without a jacket.
-His hair was at a length between the two currently popular styles— too long to fit the close-cropped style of younger and working men, but not long enough to tuck behind his ears, a look the upper class wore.
+His hair was at a length between the two currently popular styles— too long to fit the close-cropped style of younger and working men, but not long enough to tuck behind his ears, a look the upper class adored.
 It was too messy to be fashionable, at any rate.
 The curly mop seemed permanently ruffled, and Gareth understood why when he watched Roman reach up and tangle a hand through it.
-Nothing about Roman was fashionable, really, but he had enough charm and natural attraction to excuse it.
+Nothing about Roman was fashionable, really, but he had the charm and natural attraction to excuse it.

 The nurse nodded at something he said, then looked over to where Gareth sat.
 Roman beckoned him over.